 This post was part of a 30-day social experiment I did challenging myself to give more compliments.
 Also check out the recap and results, my five big takeaways from the project, and the related reddit post.

 Another June has concluded, as has my second social experiment.
 Revealing:

 90 Compliments in 30 Days

-1. I must pay a compliment to three different people a day.
-These can be strangers, people I’ve just met, or that I have known for years.
+1. I must pay a compliment to three different people each day.
+These can be to strangers, people I’ve known for years, and everyone in between.

-2. A compliment will be defined just as Webster’s does:
+2. A compliment will be considered as Webster’s does:

 an expression of esteem, respect, affection, or admiration; an admiring remark

 3. Compliments can be issued in person, over the phone, or via text.

 4. The compliment must be genuine (e.g., I can’t tell someone I like their hair if I don’t actually like it).

 5. The compliment must be something that I wouldn’t normally say, and should be specific where possible.
 General “nice jobs” after a workout I will try not to count; e-mailing someone at work “Thanks, good job!” will definitely not count.